BlasBenito/moiscrust/README.md

----
-title: Running this reproducible workflow
----
+This repository contains the reproducible workflow of the paper *Fourteen years of continuous soil moisture records from plant and biocrust-dominated microsites* (Moreno *et al.*, under review).

-This reproducible workflow is available as an interactive Rstudio notebook in the file `moiscrust.Rmd` stored in this repository.
+The workflow is available as an interactive Rstudio notebook in the file `moiscrust.Rmd` stored in this repository.
 It is packaged with [renv](https://cran.r-project.org/package=renv) to facilitate reproducibility.
 To run it in your computer, execute the code